 Hotels are expensive in Cuba, averaging $400 per night!
 If you want to stay in a hotel, book very early.
 Kelly’s recommendation is Hotel Parque Central, beautiful and centrally located.
 Another good hotel is the Plaza, located across the street from Parque Central.
 Both these hotels are on the square separating Old Havana and Central Havana.

 Located at the intersection of Prado and Neptuno, near other notable hotels like the Telégrafo, Plaza, Saratoga, and Inglaterra.
 The Capitolio and Gran Teatro are across the street.
 The Parque Central puts Old Havana at your doorstep and must-see sites like the famous El Floridita and Sloppy Joe’s bars and the Museo Nacional de las Bellas Artes.
 (I did some quick searching and rates start at from US$271, still pricey.)

 Kelly’s Recommendation for where to stay in Cuba:

-“Airbnb was our only option because we booked late, but I prefer them anyways.
-We stayed in Vedado, which is still considered ‘downtown,’ but not walking distance to Old or Central Havana.
+“Airbnb was our only option because we booked late, but I prefer them anyway.
+We stayed in Vedado, which is still considered ‘downtown,’ but not within walking distance to Old or Central Havana.
 Our accommodations were a 10-minute cab ride anywhere from $6-$15 dollars.”